 We assessed the predictive performance of Maxent models through five-fold cross validation using the average continuous Boyce index (CBI; Hirzel, Le Lay, Helfer, Randin, & Guisan (2006)), which indicates how much models discriminate against random expectation, and the average area under the curve (AUC) of the receiver operating plot (AUC; Swets (1988)), which indicates how well models differentiate between presences and pseudo-absences regardless of the degree of difference between them.
 Values of CBI range between -1 and 1, where values > 0 indicate the model's output is positively correlated with the true probability of presence and values < 0 indicate it is negatively correlated with the true probability of presence.
 AUC values range from <= 0.5 for models with discrimination no better than random to 1 for models with perfect discrimination between occupied and unoccupied places (Fielding & Bell, 1997).
-Model fit was inspected by five-fold cross validation of the average omission rate based on the minimum training presence value (OR; Radosavljevic & Anderson, 2014)MTP).
-The values of ORMTPORMTP range from 0 for models that are not overfit to 1 for models that are overfit.
+Model fit was inspected by five-fold cross validation of the average omission rate based on the minimum training presence value (ORMTP; Radosavljevic & Anderson, 2014).
+The values of ORMTP range from 0 for models that are not overfit to 1 for models that are overfit.
 To convert continuous suitability predictions to binary layers indicating suitable/unsuitable habitat, we used as threshold the suitability value that maximised sensitivity and specificity (MSS), minimizing thus type I and type II errors (Liu, Newell, & White, 2016).
 We further assessed the performance of Maxent models by comparing projections of climatic suitability with 136 introduction range maps from Lundgren, Ramp, Ripple, & Wallach (2018) (n = 22 species) and the IUCN (IUCN (2016); n = 114 species).
 Introduced range maps were selected from Lundgren et al. (2018) over the IUCN (IUCN, 2016) for three species found in both datasets (Cervus elaphus, Ovibos moschatus, and Rangifer tarandus).

 Evaluation statistics indicated, in general, very high to excellent quality of Maxent models.
 CBI index and AUC were on average very high (Table S1; figure S2) and ORMTP was in low, indicating that models were in general not overfitted.
-Importantly, species chosen as rewilding replacement in downstream analyses had in general very high to excellent predictive performance: high CBI and AUC, and low ORMTP (Table S#).
-Also, much of the species' known introduction ranges were captured by Maxent models (Fig. S#): the median of the predicted introduction range was 0.84, with a median absolute deviation equal to 0.23.
+Also, much of the species' known introduction ranges were captured by Maxent models (figure S2): the median of the predicted introduction range was 0.84, with a median absolute deviation equal to 0.23.

 Table S1: Evaluation statistics of the species distribution models (SDMs).
 CBI indicates how much models discriminate from random expectactions; AUC quantify the performance of models to differentiate between presences and pseudo-absences .